bhisaac/5eFP/5eFP-SRD.md

 ### Challenge

-When determining the challenge of a monster encounter, let *N* equal the number of PCs + 1.
+When determining the challenge of a combat encounter, let *N* equal the number of PCs + 1.

 An appropriately equipped and well-rested party of adventurers should be able to defeat *N* minions, *N* minions with two elites, or *N* minions with one boss and two elites without suffering any deaths.